Retailer and Brand Membership

 Travel & Leisure Membership: includes any for-profit organisation using cotton based goods as part of the services they provide.

-Joining BCI offers a way for progressive Retail/Brand companies to take decisive steps towards securing a more sustainable future for mainstream global cotton production.
+Joining BCI offers a way for progressive retailers and brands to take decisive steps towards securing a more sustainable future for mainstream global cotton production.